rapid7/insightconnect-plugins/ivanti_service_manager/help.md

 # Requirements

-* Requires an API Key from the product
+* Requires an API Key from Ivanti

 # Documentation
 ## Setup

-Follow below steps in order to generete an API Key in Ivanti Service Manager to use in this plugin:
+Follow the steps below to generate an API Key in Ivanti Service Manager to use with this plugin:
 1. From the Configuration console, click Configure > Security Controls > API Keys
 2. Select the relevant group created for REST API from the Key Groups section.
 3. Click Add API Key.
 The application displays the New API Key page.
-4. Give the key an appropriate permissions to perform the action.
+4. Give the key the appropriate permissions to perform the action.
 5. Click Save Key.
 The generated REST API Key is saved with the details you entered.

 For more detailed instruction please refer to [Ivanti Service Manager API Guide](https://help.ivanti.com/ht/help/en_US/ISM/2020/admin/Content/Configure/API/Using-REST-API-Key.htm)